fjudith/nozzle/kubeless/README.md

 # Kubernetes list replica on given namespace label selector

-List all deployments and statefulsets replicas of namespaces containing the label `nightly-shutdown=true`.
+List all deployments and statefulsets replicas of namespaces containing the label `nozzle=true`.
 Return a message containing number replica of both resources.

 ![architecture](./architecture_fra.png)